Kraków Nativity Scene Contest Exhibition

 Monday, December 9, 2019 - Sunday, February 23, 2020

 ul.
 Lubicz 16

 This is where you can learn the true history of the Silver Fowl, allegedly presented by no one...

-On Sunday 10 December, the director of the Historical Museum of the City of Kraków, organiser of the competition, announced the winners and opened the contest exhibition held under the honorary patronage of the Polish National Commission for UNESCO.
+On Sunday 8 December, the director of the Museum of Krakow, organiser of the competition, announced the winners and opened the contest exhibition held under the honorary patronage of the Polish National Commission for UNESCO.

 The beautiful tradition, dating back to the 19th century, has been passed down generations and the nativity scene pageant goes on!